noranzaki/Snake-Game/README.md

 ## Game Over
 The game ends when the snake collides with the walls or itself.

-A game over message is displayed, showing your score and highest score in the selected level (Low, Medium, High).
+A game-over message is displayed, showing your score and highest score in the selected level (Low, Medium, High).

 ## Play Again
 Click the "PLAY AGAIN" button to start a new game.